Ukraine bid to join EU will take decades says Macron

 He said it would be "a way of anchoring countries which are geographically in Europe and share our values."

-His comments came shortly after the European Commission president Ursula von der Leyen announced the top EU body would be publishing its initial opinion on Ukraine's bid for membership in June.
+His comments came shortly after European Commission President Ursula von der Leyen announced the EU's executive would be publishing its initial opinion on Ukraine's bid for membership in June.

-Today Kyiv officials confirmed that Ukraine has submitted the second part of its EU membership application to Brussels.
+Kyiv officials confirmed on Monday that Ukraine had submitted the second part of its EU membership application to Brussels.

 Ukraine completed the 2nd part of🇪🇺 membership questionnaire.
 This true 'book of 🇺🇦 statehood" in 9 volumes has been handed over symbolically to @EU_Commission on #EuropeDay.— Olga Stefanishyna (@StefanishynaO) May 9, 2022